-- 8 cups of soft leaf lettuce, torn into bite size pieces
+- 8 cups (about 12 ounces) of tender, leaf lettuce torn into bite size pieces

 - 1 tablespoon vegetable oil

 - 4 cloves garlic, very finely chopped

 For the Nuoc Cham (dipping sauce):

 - 1/3 cup hot water